Sara Trammell, Music Director

 Sara received her Bachelor of Music Studies in 2011 and is Texas All-Level Certified.
 Her husband Richard is a private voice teacher in the San Antonio ISD and is a highly trained vocal musician who also sings in our choir.

-Universal City United Methodist Church is blessed with a wonderful adult choir that enriches our worship experience with a wide range of music that seeks to minister God's love.
+Universal City United Methodist Church is blessed with a wonderful choir that enriches our worship experience with a wide range of music that seeks to minister God's love.
 They also provide special music presentations for the community and in worship with guest soloists and instrumentalists.
-The Chancel Choir sings at the 8:15 and 11:00 Services on Sundays.
-Practice is on Wednesday evenings at 7:00 - 8:30 PM.
+The Chancel Choir sings at the 10 AM Service on Sundays and are off during the month of July.
+Practice is on Wednesday evenings at 7:00 - 8:30 PM and resumes the first Wednesday in August.

 Organized in 2000, the Hosanna Chimes is an English handbell ensemble which shares their music in Sunday church services.
 They are a source of great praise!
 They also prepare special event concerts throughout the year.
 A program highlight is their annual Christmas Community Concert.